Rhode Island, Duquesne meet in conference play | Federal News Network

 Rhode Island (7-7, 4-3) vs. Duquesne (3-5, 2-4)

-BOTTOM LINE: Duquesne plays host to Rhode Island in an A10 matchup.
+BOTTOM LINE: A10 foes meet as Rhode Island battles Duquesne.
 Rhode Island blew out George Mason by 20 at home on Saturday.
-Duquesne lost 62-48 on the road to Saint Bonaventure on Friday.
+Duquesne lost 62-48 at Saint Bonaventure on Friday.

-SAVVY VETERANS: Senior leadership has been on display for both of these teams.
+SAVVY VETERANS: Each of these teams has relied heavily on their seniors this year.
 Marcus Weathers, Tavian Dunn-Martin, Michael Hughes and Sincere Carry have collectively accounted for 62 percent of Duquesne’s scoring this season including 51 percent of the team’s points over its last five games.
 For Rhode Island, Fatts Russell, Antwan Walker, Jeremy Sheppard and Makhel Mitchell have collectively accounted for 57 percent of all Rhode Island scoring, including 73 percent of the team’s points over its last five games.

-DEFENSIVE IMPROVEMENTS: The Dukes have given up just 63 points per game across six conference games, an improvement from the 72 per game they gave up in non-conference play.FATTS IS A FORCE: Russell has connected on 23.8 percent of the 63 3-pointers he’s attempted and has gone 6 for 12 over his last three games.
-He’s also converted 83.3 percent of his free throws this season.
+DEFENSIVE IMPROVEMENTS: The Dukes have allowed just 63 points per game to A10 opponents so far, an improvement from the 72 per game they allowed in non-conference play.FATTS IS A FORCE: Russell has connected on 23.8 percent of the 63 3-pointers he’s attempted and has made 6 of 12 over his last three games.
+He’s also converted 83.3 percent of his foul shots this season.

-ACCOUNTING FOR ASSISTS: The Dukes have recently gotten buckets via assists more often than the Rams.
+ASSIST RATIOS: The Dukes have recently created buckets via assists more often than the Rams.
 Duquesne has 39 assists on 61 field goals (63.9 percent) across its previous three outings while Rhode Island has assists on 39 of 83 field goals (47 percent) during its past three games.

-DID YOU KNOW: Rhode Island has attempted the second-most free throws among all A10 teams.
-The Rams have averaged 24.9 free throws per game.
+DID YOU KNOW: Rhode Island has attempted the 10th-most free throws in all of Division I. The Rams have averaged 24.9 free throws per game.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25